Applying to Medical School

 NAAHP provides information and links to dozens of research programs and fellowships for premedical and other pre-health students at universities and research centers across the country, including the Summer Health Professions Education Program (SHPEP)Community Based Dental Education, and numerous postbaccalaureate programs.

-See the full listing of postbaccalaureate programs designed for economically or educationally disadvantaged students as well as for groups underrepresented, in medicine maintained by the American Association of Medical Colleges (AAMC).
+See the full listing of postbaccalaureate programs designed for economically or educationally disadvantaged students as well as for groups underrepresented in medicine maintained by using the “Special Program Focus” filter on the AAMC database.

 The Medical College Admissions Test (MCAT) assesses the applicant’s understanding of basic concepts in general biology, biochemistry, general/inorganic chemistry, organic chemistry, non-calculus based physics, statistics, psychology, and sociology.
 The test consists of four multiple-choice sections: